kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

 Cluster autoscaler must run on v1.3.0 or greater.

 ## Permissions
 The worker running the cluster autoscaler will need access to certain resources and actions.
+We always recommend you to attach IAM policy to nodegroup and avoid using AWS credentials directly unless you have special requirements.

+### Attach IAM policy to NodeGroup
 A minimum IAM policy would look like:
 ```json
 {